Our goal is to make kick counting a common practice in the third trimester by reaching as many providers and expectant parents as possible.

 Healthy Birth Day, Inc.

 Healthy Birth Day, Inc. was founded by five Iowa moms who all endured the heartache of losing a daughter to stillbirth or infant death in the early 2000s.
-After being connected through friends and pastors, a strong bond quickly formed between Jan Caruthers, Janet Petersen, Kate Safris, Kerry Biondi-Morlan and Tiffan Yamen.
+After being connected through friends and pastors, a strong bond quickly formed between Jan Caruthers, Iowa Sen. Janet Petersen, Kate Safris, Kerry Biondi-Morlan and Tiffan Yamen.

 During many conversations over coffee, the women decided to channel their grief into stillbirth prevention efforts to keep other families from facing the pain of losing a baby.